JoPfeiff/language-classification/README.md

 # Classification of Text Language

-In this repository I have built a character based LSTM model that predicts the language of a sentence or a text document.
+In this repository I have built a **character based LSTM model** that predicts the language of a sentence or a text document.
-The data set is based on EU Bookshop data which includes sentences of 42 different languages.
+The data set is based on **EU Bookshop data** which includes sentences of 42 different languages.
 The raw data can be found here http://opus.nlpl.eu/EUbookshop.php.
-Note however that I only included languages for which more than 10000 sentences exist. <br/>
+Note however that I only included **32 languages** for which more than 10000 sentences exist. <br/>

-This repository builds upon my data_loading framework which can be found here: https://github.com/JoPfeiff/nlp-data-loading-framework-
+This repository builds upon my `data_loading` framework which can be found here: https://github.com/JoPfeiff/nlp-data-loading-framework-

 The data_set is **generated** using `data_set_generation/data_set_generation.py` <br/>
 The data_set is **built** using `data_loading/data_loader.py` which gets as input the objects defined in  <br/>